American Community School of Abu Dhabi: Campus and facilities

 The first campus was founded in 1972, near the Japan Oil Company off Sheikh Zayed the First Road, by the US diplomatic mission and representatives of major oil companies.
-In 1975 the campus moved to its current location on the corner of Al Bateen Street (formerly Sultan bin Zayed Street) and Mileih Street – a site donated by President Sheikh Khalifa and further extended by him in 1989.
+In 1975 the campus moved to a new location on the corner of Al Bateen Street (formerly Sultan bin Zayed Street) and Mileih Street – a site donated by President Sheikh Khalifa and further extended by him in 1989.
 This allowed ACS to add a high school in 1991 and offer more extracurricular activities.

-On January 15 2024, ACS started its first day at newly built campus on Saadiyat Island close to the campus of the New York University Abu Dhabi.
+On January 15, 2024, ACS started its first day at the newly built, and current, campus on Saadiyat Island close to the campus of the New York University Abu Dhabi.
 The Saadiyat campus came with many new and improved school facilities as compared to the Al Bateen counterpart including a FIFA sized football field.
-ACS sets the record for the most amount of basketball hoops in any school in Abu Dhabi.
+ACS sets the record for the most basketball hoops in any school in Abu Dhabi.